 Desk, Floor & Table Lamp.
 As pieces in a room, lamps are extremely versatile and portable sources of light.
 Most lamps direct light downward and are often used as task lights, particularly for reading or lounging.

 Pro Tip: If you’re going to incorporate floor lamps into your design, be cautious of placing them so that they won’t get knocked over and the cords won’t be in the way.
 Floor lamps can also be difficult if you have pets or young kids.

 Candle.
 The candle bulb transports us to another time, one with a very warm and intimate lighting environment.
 Perfect for the Rustic Lodge style, candle bulbs light a place with nostalgic beauty.

 Compact fluorescent bulbs (CFLs).
 These bulbs consume a quarter of the energy that incandescent bulbs do and last 10 times longer.
 Unlike the old fluorescent lights, CFLs are quiet and have warmer, color-corrected tones.
 The Kuotes also wants to advocate: recycle, recycle, recycle all of your CFL bulbs.
 The one hesitation with CFL bulbs is that they contain traces of mercury, so if broken, it’s very important to dispose immediately and keep away from children.

 Edison.
 Named after the king of innovation (despite his questionable methods), the Edison bulb is a carbon or tungsten filament lightbulb that carries a vintage look modeled after the Edison Electric Lighting Company at the turn of the 20th century.
 The Edison bulb’s factory look works great in an Industrial Loft style space.

-We hope this guide will help you illuminate your home in style.
 Keep checking The Designer Handbook for even more lighting tips coming soon!
 Have any questions or comments?
-Share with us in the comments section below!
+Share with me in the comments section below!